 Why is it important to recognize Native and Indigenous activists?

 Indigenous peoples are on the front lines of climate change.
 Government-forced relocation has made Native tribes more vulnerable to the effects of climate change.
-Tribes were forced onto the least desirable lands by settlers — they’ve lost 99% of their historical lands — and now they’re watching as those lands succumb to climate change, from extreme heat to reduced rainfall to flooding.
+Tribes were forced onto the least desirable lands by settlers — in the US, they’ve lost 99% of their historical lands — and now they’re watching as those lands succumb to climate change from extreme heat to reduced rainfall to flooding.
 Forty percent of federally recognized tribes live in Alaska, where warming temperatures and melting sea ice threaten their way of life.

 So it’s no surprise that Indigenous activists are on the front lines of the climate fight, too.
 For just one example, look at protests against fossil fuel projects such as oil pipelines.
 One study from the Indigenous Environmental Network and Oil Change International found that Indigenous-led actions against fossil fuel projects in the US and Canada have prevented or delayed carbon dioxide emissions equal to 25% of annual emissions from the two countries.